Skip to content

 • MCPGatewayExtension targeting the Gateway (required for MCPServerRegistration to work)

-Note: If you're trying this locally, make local-env-setup already meets all prerequisites except the GitHub PAT.
+Note: If you're trying this locally, make local-env-setup or make local-env-setup-olm meets all prerequisites except the GitHub PAT.
+The optional AuthPolicy step (Step 6) additionally requires Kuadrant (make auth-example-setup).

 If you haven't created an MCPGatewayExtension yet, see Configure MCP Servers for instructions.